antoniojbt/project_quickstart/README.rst

 See the file "Dockerfile_pq_all_tests" on how to do this for Linux.

 To create and run within a conda environment you can try the following bash script.
-You may need to run commands manually for now if it fails though.
+You may need to run commands manually if it fails though and there are other dependencies which need manual installation (inkscape and latex for example).

 .. code-block:: bash